Calcium Acetate

 Disease/Condition Glossary

 High phosphorus or Hyperphosphatemia: High phosphorus, also called hyperphosphatemia, means you have extra phosphorus in your blood.
 High phosphorus is often a sign of kidney damage.
-High phosphorus often does not cause symptoms itself.
-However, excess phosphorus in your blood can remove calcium from your bones and other body parts, resulting in low calcium (hypocalcemia).
+High phosphorus levels often do not cause symptoms on their own.
+However, excess phosphorus in your blood can remove calcium from your bones and other tissues, leading to low calcium (hypocalcemia).
 Low calcium causes symptoms such as muscle cramps, bone and joint discomfort, weak bones, and itchy skin or rash.

 FAQs

-CALCIUM ACETATE controls the phosphate levels by removing phosphate from the food in your stomach before it gets into the bloodstream.
-Thus, it helps to prevent the high levels of phosphate in the bloodstream.
+Calcium Acetate controls phosphate levels by removing phosphate from the food you eat before it enters the bloodstream.
+Thus, it helps prevent high phosphate levels in the bloodstream.

-High phosphorus often does not cause symptoms itself.
-However, excess phosphorus in your blood can remove calcium from your bones and other body parts, resulting in low calcium (hypocalcemia).
-Low calcium causes symptoms such as muscle cramps, bone and joint discomfort, weak bones, and itchy skin or rash.
+High phosphorus levels often do not cause symptoms on their own.
+However, excess phosphorus in your blood can remove calcium from your bones and other tissues, leading to low calcium (hypocalcemia).
+Low calcium can cause symptoms such as muscle cramps, bone and joint discomfort, weak bones, and itchy skin or a rash.

 Doctors will test your blood phosphate level to see if you have excess phosphorus.
 If your phosphate level is higher than 4.5 mg/dL, your doctor may order additional tests to rule out kidney disease.